Programs

 Program Overview

-The Champions Program is a human network aimed to educate students about the exciting careers that manufacturing offers.
+The Champions Program is a human network aimed at educating students about the exciting careers that manufacturing offers.
 Champions provide and receive information on manufacturing-related activity in their community/school, including increasing manufacturing-related course enrollments.

 You have a single point of contact at your child’s school to collaborate with on your child’s options for the future.
 The Champions program means that your child’s school guidance counselor or educator has all of the information you need in order to make informed decisions about your child’s future.